-José Mourinho is regarded among many as one of the greatest coaches in soccer (football) history, and he is the current manager of Manchester United.
-In his 10-year managerial career, he has helmed top football clubs such as Porto, Real Madrid, and Chelsea.
+José Mourinho is among many as one of the greatest coaches in soccer (football) history, and he is the current manager of Manchester United.
+In his impressive managerial career, he has helmed top football clubs such as Porto, Real Madrid, and Chelsea.

 A Short Biography

 José Mourinho was born in Portugal on January 26th, 1963.
 From a young age, his mother encouraged him to aim for success in all his endeavors.
-His father was a professional goalkeeper and perhaps because of this Mourinho always had a keen interest in football.
-When his father moved on to coaching, Mourinho followed his lead and began to study opposing teams and game tactics.
+His father was a professional goalkeeper.
+Because of this, Mourinho always had a keen interest in football.
+When his father moved on to coaching, Mourinho followed his lead.
+He began to study opposing teams and game tactics relentlessly.

-After being a school coach for a few years, Mourinho wanted to go into professional coaching and looked for inroads into his desired career.
+After being a school coach for a few years, Mourinho’s dream was to go into professional coaching.
+He looked for inroads into his desired career.
 He ended up working as an interpreter for the famous football coach, Sir Bobby Robson.
-Mourinho developed a friendship with Robson and discussed football tactics and strategies.
+Mourinho developed a friendship with Robson and discussed football tactics and strategies sometimes late into the night.
 He followed Robson across several clubs from Sporting to FC Porto and Barcelona.

 His next stint at Chelsea was also remarkable.
 He led Chelsea to six trophies in three years.
 However, after a fall-out with owner Roman Abramovich, he left the club in 2007.